NegativeRainbow/info201-final-project/README.md

 ### Shiny URL: https://negativerainbow.shinyapps.io/info201-final-project/

+Please do not switch tabs before graphs finish loading, it makes them break when you go back to that tab.
-If the shiny server does not work, please clone the github repository and run the code locally.
+If the shiny server gives you an error, please clone the github repository and run the code locally.

 ### Directory Structure: